Azure/Industrial-IoT/docs/howto-secureca-services.md

 ### Trusted and authorized roles

-The Service is configured to allow for distinct roles to access various parts of the service.
+The OPC Vault microservice is configured to allow for distinct roles to access various parts of the service.

-**Important Note:** During deployment, the OPC Vault only adds the user who runs the deployment script as a user for all roles.
+**Important Note:** During deployment, the script only adds the user who runs the deployment script as a user for all roles.
 This role assignment should be reviewed for a production deployment and reconfigured appropriately following the guidelines below.
 This task requires manual assignment of roles and services in the Azure AD Enterprise Applications portal.